Arthur Hardgrave: Rugby league

 Hardgrave played for Taranaki against Auckland in 1908, 1909 and again in 1911 when he kicked three goals.
 Rugby league in Taranaki developed well in 1908 and 1909 but there was a shortage of grounds and the game essentially disappeared.
 As a result Hardgrave moved to Auckland and joined the Manukau club.

 On his debut for Manukau he scored a try and kicked a goal in a 19 to 5 loss to a strong Ponsonby side.
 Scoring records were very patchy for the Manukau team with the newspapers often failing to send out reporters to matches in Onehunga and therefore it is unknown how many points Hardgrave scored for Manukau beyond the 2 tries, 1 conversion and 2 penalties he was credited with during the 1912 season.
 In 1912, Hardgrave whilst at Manukau was selected for the New Zealand national side who toured Australia.
 No test matches were played on the tour but Hardgrave became the 74th player to represent New Zealand.
 Following the tour, Hardgrave was part of the Auckland side that defeated New South Wales 10–3 in a return match at Victoria Park.

-The Manukau senior team collapsed during the 1913 season and he was granted a transfer to North Shore however it was near the season end and he only played one match for them.
-In the 1914 season Hardgrave joined the newly formed Otahuhu Rovers senior team.
+The Manukau senior team collapsed during the 1913 season and he was granted a transfer to North Shore however it was near the season end and he did not take the field in either of their two remaining games.
+In the 1914 season Hardgrave joined the newly formed Otahuhu Rovers senior team which was much closer to where he lived.
 He was then selected for the New Zealand team to play the touring Great Britain Lions.
 The test match was lost 16–13 and Hardgrave never reappeared for New Zealand afterwards.
 He also played against the Lions for Auckland.
-Hardgrave continued to play for Otahuhu in 1915, 1916 and was linked with the club at the start of the 1917 season but they folded after a few weeks and he joined the Ponsonby United club.
-He played 5 matches for them in the later part of the season.
+Hardgrave continued to play for Otahuhu in 1915, 1916 and was linked with the club at the start of the 1917 season but he did not make any appearances for them and they folded after a 3 defeats on the field and a further default loss.
+He then joined the Ponsonby United club and debuted for them on July 28, 1917 in a 5-0 loss to City in the final round of the championship.
+He had come on to replace Spence Jones who had retired injured during the first half.
 He played 3 matches to start the 1918 season and was listed in their team to play 2 games mid season in 1920.